Activism and Representation

 Right to vote

-A few of us could vote before Federation in 1901, and retained that right.
+Before Federation in 1901, some of us were allowed to vote, depending on where we lived, and retained that right if our names were on electoral roles before 1901.
 The Commonwealth Electoral Act 1962 gave us the right to register and vote, but voting was not compulsory.
 Full voting rights were granted federally when Aboriginal and Torres Strait Islander people were required to register on the electoral roll in 1984.

 New protests and the move towards land rights